 I still couldn’t pinpoint the exact reason.
 Was it the maddening need to be next to him?
 Or the consuming desire to hold his hands next to mine because he could make everything okay?
 Or the antagonizing sacrifice of staying awake in the wee hours just to hear his voice?
 Or maybe… my reluctance to move to Switzerland to finally reunite together?

 Should I be thankful that we are still friends?
 He would still send Swiss cheese and loads of chocolates.
 We still exchange messages and emails.
 I know he still loves me.
-So do I. But my stubborn mind doesn’t want to listen to my weeping heart.
+So do I.

 Sometimes at night, I would still think maybe I did the worst decision of letting him go.
 Should I just say that I didn’t want to depend on him and I was just too afraid to give up my present life?
 With all of this, my nights would always end up with a sigh and a thought, “I would never regret kissing him, a stranger, outside a bar.”
 He turned out to be the best guy I have ever met.